AlgoBloom/Roete/README.md

 Building the community part of our application for Roete.
 This will be our submission for Greenhouse Hack 2, the Customer Loyalty App bounty (https://gitcoin.co/issue/29365).

+Challenge Description
+This challenge is focused on building a customer loyalty application.
+The decentralized app should reward existing customers with an application token when a specific action is taken or some time in membership has elapsed.
+The exact conditions are not specified but could be for recruiting new members to an organization, a website, or discord channel.
+Members may be rewarded for performing specific operations like answering questions for new users or being in an organization for a certain length of time.
+The application should support adding or modifying reward conditions and amounts.
+These conditions should be implemented in smart contracts and triggered by using one of the Algorand SDKs.
+The loyalty token should be redeemable for additional member benefits like additional privileges or exchangeable for merchandise at a given level.

+Submission Requirements
+A valid submission will include the source code via a Github repository linked to your Gitcoin submission, a recorded demo and an article that explains how the application works.
+It is expected that most bounty challenges will be won by fully functioning submissions, however, in certain cases, where there is a higher degree of difficulty, projects and payouts will be assessed on progress made.
+The project submission deadline is 17:00 EST on Wednesday the 2nd of November.